simbleau/website/README.md

 # Spencer C. Imbleau's Website

-A repository containing the source code for my website.
+The source code for my website.

 **To view the website, [click here](https://spencer.imbleau.com).**